nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 In this example we’re supervising our main Repo and replica Repos from the top level Application.
 It would probably make more sense to create a Repos supervision tree that monitors our Repo and replica Repo modules.
 Then add the Repos supervision tree to our Application supervision tree.

 This way we’d then have the opportunity to specify a restart strategy specifically for Repos (probably still one for one).
 It also just keeps our Application module clean.

+### Module Complilation

+Calling a function like `compile_replicas` from the Application module is not my favourite solution and I'm sure there is a more appropriate solution.

+---

 ## 7. Conclusion